Skip to main content

 Pier 2 West is a critical part of the Port of Astoria’s infrastructure, supporting the region’s commercial fishing fleet and seafood processing industry.
 Originally constructed in the 1940s, the pier has endured decades of use and exposure, leading to the deterioration of pilings and significant seawall damage.
 Due to safety concerns, the Oregon Department of Transportation imposed weight restrictions on the structure in 2017.

-To address these challenges, the Port made the rehabilitation of Pier 2 West a top priority, securing major funding for the project in 2023, including:
+To address these challenges, the Port made the rehabilitation of Pier 2 West a top priority, securing major funding in 2023, including:

 In late 2023, the Port Commission selected PND Engineers to lead the design for the rehabilitation project.
-Throughout 2024, the project progressed through design and permitting stages, with 90% design completion anticipated by the end of March 2025.
-Under federal rules, final design work must pause until the NEPA (National Environmental Policy Act) review is completed.
+Throughout 2024, the project advanced through design and permitting stages, with 90% design completion anticipated by March 2025.
+Under federal rules, final design work must pause until the NEPA (National Environmental Policy Act) review is complete.

 To secure necessary permits, the Port developed three key documents:

-As part of the Mitigation Plan, the Port hired Pacific Habitat Services (PHS) to evaluate Port-owned properties for suitable mitigation sites.
+As part of the Mitigation Plan, the Port hired Pacific Habitat Services (PHS) to evaluate Port-owned properties for mitigation opportunities.
 One viable site was identified on the east bank of the Skipanon River in Warrenton.
-However, the City of Warrenton denied the Port’s conditional use application, referencing concerns from a 1980 agreement.
-Although the Port provided a detailed response, city officials received it too late for proper consideration.
+However, the conditional use application submitted to the City of Warrenton was denied, citing concerns from a 1980 agreement.
+Although the Port provided a detailed response, city officials received it too late for consideration.

-As the Port awaits a decision on the mitigation site, PND Engineers was contracted to conduct an updated inspection of Pier 2 West and develop a scope of work for emergency repairs.
-Since the full rehabilitation is planned across three phases over the next three years, certain critical repairs cannot wait until the final phase.
+While mitigation efforts continue, PND Engineers conducted an updated inspection of Pier 2 West and developed a scope of work for emergency repairs.
+Because the full rehabilitation will occur in three phases over the next three years, certain critical repairs cannot wait until the final phase.
+The full temporary repair scope was estimated at $1 million, with work focused on critical access corridors where deterioration at pile-to-superstructure bearing points was most severe.
+As these are temporary measures, external financing or grant funding is unlikely.

 Aerial port view, damaged wooden beams, rusty metal sheets, overgrown dock.